hzong2/Final-Project/README.md

 1. Run the "Gomoku.py" in your interpreter. <br/>
 2. You are Player and dropping the black pieces.
 The Bot are dropping the white pieces.<br/>
 3. The goal is to get 5 consecutive black pieces horizontally, vertically, or diagnonally before the Bot does. <br/>
+4. Press ENTER to start the game. </br>
 Simple, right?
 Let's go beat the Bot!